 A leading authority in neuroscience has said that the risks of head injuries while playing some sports can result in symptoms similar to those who have dementia.

-Repeated blows to the head could cause more risk of a brain damage says John Hardy who is the chair of Molecular Biology of Neurological Disease at University College, London.
+Repeated blows to the head could cause more risk of brain damage says John Hardy who is the chair of Molecular Biology of Neurological Disease at University College, London.

 There has been a lot of media coverage about the impact of head injuries in sports like American football and boxing.
 However, there is less known about the effects of head injuries in other sports.
 Sports like football and rugby where there is more opportunity for physical contact are more at risk than others.

 The news follows an incident where a Tottenham Hotspur player was allowed to stay on the pitch after he collided with another player.